jedelman8/nxos-ansible/docs/nexus-module-docs.md

 ```

 #### Notes
+- VRF needs to be added globally with nxos_vrf before adding a VRF to an interface

 - Remove a VRF from an interface will still remove all L3 attributes just as it does from CLI

 - VRF is not read from an interface until IP address is configured on that interface